 The Learning Resource has shared office space available on a first-come, first-served basis for faculty and staff members who would like to conduct their office hours in the Learning Resource Center.
-If you would like to reserve a room, please contact the Administrative Support Assistant at 805-437-8409.
+If you would like to reserve a room, please contact the Administrative Support Coordinator at 805-437-8409.

 Faculty must complete an online proctoring request at least 48 hours prior to the requested make-up times (one request per-student).

 LRC policy states that tutors are not permitted to help students with take-home quizzes, tests, test corrections, or class projects directly unless specified by the professor by email or phone.
 If the professor has not directly contacted the LRC, tutors may assist by working with the student regarding the general concepts covered in the assignment.
 If you would like the tutors to help your students directly with test corrections, please contact the LRC Assistant Director at 805-437-8921.